Multisig Treasury Reconciliation: Why Safe Is Not Your Books (2026)

 - Layer a subledger over the Safes and post summarised entries to the GL.

-Wag3s Ledger layers over every Safe across every chain: it inventories the full Safe set, decomposes batched transactions into economic events, classifies inter-Safe movements as internal, records signer changes as governance, and posts reconciled, audit-trailed entries to the GL.
+Wag3s Ledger layers over every Safe across every chain.
+It inventories the full Safe set, decomposes batched transactions into economic events, classifies inter-Safe movements as internal, records signer changes as governance, and posts reconciled, audit-trailed entries to the GL.
+The reconciliation it produces still goes to the entity's accounting team for sign-off; Ledger is built to support that team and its auditor, not to be the accounting system itself.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading